meilisearch/meilisearch-go/README.md

 ## 🤖 Compatibility with MeiliSearch

-This gem works for MeiliSearch `v0.9.x`.
+This module works for MeiliSearch `v0.9.x`.